manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

   under-determined.
 The performance and application area of different optimization algorithms are analyzed and compared in the advanced tutorial section.

+.. [#] You will likely see a few "Convergence errors" when executing this command.
+       For the present purpose these can be ignored.
+They arise since the internal scikit-learn optimization loops have exceeded the number of iterations without reaching the default target accuracy.
+It is possible to extend the iterations but this increases the run time without a marked improvement in the quality of the cluster expansion.

 The "final" CE is ultimately constructed using *all* available data by calling the :func:`train <icet.fitting.CrossValidationEstimator.train>` method.
 Once